mafahmy/ecommerce/README.md

 # run npm start at the root server to start the server

-# In browser: got to http://localhost:4000/api/users/seed  to add the users in data.js file to database while server is running.
+# In browser: go to http://localhost:4000/api/users/seed  to add the users in data.js file to database while server is running.

-# In browser: got to http://localhost:4000/api/products/seed  to add the products in data.js file to database while server is running.
+# In browser: go to http://localhost:4000/api/products/seed  to add the products in data.js file to database while server is running.